uvapl/uva-prog-physics/30 Week 3/10 Python Practice 3/20 Exercises.md

 engines is to figure out if two objects are colliding.
 Weirdly-shaped objects are often approximated as balls.
 In this problem, we will figure out if two balls are colliding.
-You'll need to remember how to unpack tuples; refer to Chapter 9.2 or ask an LA if this is confusing.
+You'll need to remember how to unpack tuples; refer to the Tuples chapter in *Think Python* or ask an assistant if this is confusing.

 We will think in 2D to simplify things, though 3D isn't different conceptually.
 For calculating collision, we only care about a ball's position